The Argon 18 Gallium Pro is the jewel in the Canadian company's crown - a perfect balance of comfort and high-end performance.

 Refined 27.2 seatpost - Easy-to-use, offers more compliance, adjustability and comfort

-3D system - Offers three head tube heights for every frame size without sacrificing any rigidity; system preserves 5% and 11% more incremental frontal rigidity vs. Standard spacers when the handlebar is set at 15mm and 25mm respectively
+Press-fit 3D system - Extends positioning flexibility by offering 3 head tube heights for every frame size without sacrificing any rigidity; system preserves 5% and 11% more incremental frontal rigidity vs. Standard spacers when the handlebar is set at 15mm and 25mm respectively

 Seatpost: ASP-6600 Carbon Seatpost